spinframework/spin-js-sdk/examples/typescript/aws/s3/README.md

 # AWS S3 Integration

-This example showcases how to connect to and send messages using Amazon SQS with the AWS SDK.
+This example showcases how to connect to and send messages using Amazon S3 with the AWS SDK.

 ## Prerequisites
 - `spin >=2.6.0`